New to Latin and Afro Dance in Edinburgh

 Kizomba

-Calm, grounded and all about connection.
+Originating from Angola, kizomba is calm, grounded and all about connection.
 Small walking steps, close embrace and mellow music.
 A great fit if fast spins feel intimidating and you'd rather slow down.

 Which style should I start with?